Trees and neighbours

 Community Justice Centres provide free mediation services to people across NSW.
 If you and a neighbour are locked in a dispute over a tree, mediation is a practical alternative to legal action.
 A trained mediator will meet with you and your neighbour to discuss the problem and help you to resolve it.

 If mediation fails, property owners can apply to the NSW Land and Environment Court to resolve the matter.
 Under NSW law, the court can make orders to “remedy, restrain or prevent damage to a property” (or injury to a person) caused by a tree on adjoining land.
 The court may also order compensation for damage already caused by a tree.

 You can only apply to the court if you've already made a reasonable attempt to resolve the situation.
 Check the Land and Environment Court’s website before you consider making an application.

-Note: This information and the relevant law (Tree (Disputes Between Neighbours) Act 2006) only applies to trees on private property.
-If you have concerns about a tree located on Council land, contact us.
+Please note, this information and the relevant law (Tree (Disputes Between Neighbours) Act 2006) only applies to trees on private property.
+If you have concerns about a tree located on council land, contact us.